 Panic disorder is a type of anxiety disorder.
 Individuals with panic disorder have sudden and repeated attacks of fear that last for several minutes or longer.
 These are called panic attacks.
 Panic attacks are characterized by a fear of disaster or of losing control even when there is no real danger.
 Panic attacks can happen anytime, anywhere, and without warning.
 Panic disorder often begins in the late teens or early adulthood.
-More women than men have panic disorder and about 2-3% of Americans experience panic disorder in a given year.
+More women than men have panic disorders and about 2-3% of Americans experience panic disorder in a given year.
 The median age at onset for panic disorder in the United States is 20-24 years.
 But not everyone who experiences panic attacks will develop panic disorder.
 Panic disorder can interfere with daily life, causing people to miss work, go to many doctor visits, and avoid situations where they fear they might experience a panic attack.
+Meeting with a Clarity Clinic professional for psychiatric treatment could help mitigate the attacks and make everyday tasks possible.

 Panic Disorder Defined